KaiTuyt/Project_5/README.md

 `protected GridPane majorGridPane; protected GridPane topLeftPane; protected GridPane middleLeftPane; protected GridPane bottomLeftPane; protected GridPane topRightPane; protected GridPane topMiddleRightPane` - Each individual GridPane that the GUI uses.
 MajorGridPane holds each other GridPane (each other should be self-explanatory).

 `protected Scene display` - Scene that holds all components and displays the GUI.

+##### **Methods**

+`@Override public void start(Stage applicationStage)` - Starts the creation of the GUI.
+First creates a new MesoCalculations, then reads in the Mesonet file to fill it.
+The method then creates each GridPane and its' corresponding elements, adding listeners to the Slider and actions to the Buttons when needed.
+It finished by setting the scene and title, then shows the GUI to the user.

+`public static void main(String[] args)` - Simply launches the GUI.